DaveCaulfield/Zapp/testing.md

 ![screen css validation](/docs/readme-images/css-validator.png)

   Back to [README.md](README.md)

- - Javascript validation tests were carried out with JShint.
-Minor errors including missing semi-colons were flagged and resolved.
+ - Javascript validation tests were carried out with JShint
+ - Minor errors including missing semi-colons were flagged and resolved leaving no errors in validation results.
- - There is  warning of "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
+ - There is one warning notification of "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
- - This was researched but needs to be looked at further in future releases as it is currently outside the scope of the JS essentials course and doesn't affect the functionality of the game.
+ - This was researched and will be revisited for future releases as it is currently outside the scope of the JS essentials course and doesn't affect the functionality of the game.

   Back to [README.md](README.md)

 ## Responsiveness Testing
 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
-    - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro,Display <1200px, Display >1200px
+    - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro, Display < 1200px, Display > 1200px
     - Media queries were added to ensure responsiveness for smalll screens.
     - Max width was set to ensure site displayed ok on extra large screen and prevent overflow on small screens.
     - After adding media queries the site was found to be responsive for mobile, tablet, laptop and desktop screens.